opsone-ch/documentation/development/deployment.rst

 Warning: don't copy old backup files to the new environment.
 Use "--exclude=backup" to exclude your backup directory.

-.. hint:: SSH agent forwarding is reuquired
+.. hint:: SSH agent forwarding is required

 .. hint:: use appropriate exclude patterns to ignore all not required files